 Since I was suffering so much from the heat, I decided be extravagant and hire an umbrella too.
 You really should do this!
 I can’t imagine how burnt and dehydrated I would’ve been if I hadn’t had the shade from my umbrella.
 It was worth every penny.

 Hiring a sunbed will set you back between 80 and 100 kn (€10-€13) for the day, and an umbrella will cost a little bit extra.
-Yeah, it’s not cheap, but this is the Dalmatian island of the rich and famous, remember!
+Yeah, it’s not cheap, but let’s not forget that this is the Dalmatian island of the rich and famous!

 The water here is so delicious and refreshing!
 Every half-hour or so I took a dip to cool off, and I just couldn’t get over how blue the water was!
 It looked like dye had been put in it, it was so vibrant!